 A branded, limited edition product, this bow can reach ranges of up to 105 feet (and looks great doing it).

 If you purchased this when it first came out, you’ll discover that this bow could fetch $250 or even much more if you manage to find the right buyer.
+That's some serious money for a Nerf bow and arrow.

 5. The Nerf Lazertag System